101 Cooking For Two

 cooked chicken with sauce on a ladle

-• Serve with rice and use the sauce as gravy.
-Garnish with toasted sesame seeds.
+• Serve over rice with sauce as gravy.
+Garnish with toasted sesame seeds and sliced green onions.

 Honey garlic chicken with rice on a white plate.